Friday & Saturday, May 14 & 15 - Best of SSF Brazil

 Produced by Geórgia Macedo, Pedro Gus

-Choreography and dancing by Geórgia Macedo
+Choreography and Dancing by Geórgia Macedo

-Music composed by Thiago Ramil
+Music Composed by Thiago Ramil

-Music performed by Gutcha Ramil
+Music Performed by Gutcha Ramil

 Cinematography by Pedro Gus